Georgia

 In Tbilisi the vibe is Southern-European: meet via friends, apps, or after-work drinks; PDA is modest outside nightlife zones.
 Many women are cosmopolitan but cautious—discretion and reliability matter more than flashy talk.

-Fabrika — 8 Egnate Ninoshvili St., Tbilisi.
-Courtyard bars & creative spaces; easy first‑meet hub.
+- Fabrika — 8 Egnate Ninoshvili St., Tbilisi.
+Courtyard bars & creative spaces; easy first-meet hub with mixed local/expat crowd.

-Bassiani — 2 Akaki Tsereteli Ave., Tbilisi (under Dinamo Arena).
-Iconic techno club; strict door.
+- Bassiani — 2 Akaki Tsereteli Ave., Tbilisi (under Dinamo Arena).
+Iconic techno club; strict door policy, high-energy weekends.

-Stamba (Pink Bar / Café Stamba) — 14 Merab Kostava St., Tbilisi.
-Stylish cocktail/bar scene; good for dates.
+- Stamba (Pink Bar / Café Stamba) — 14 Merab Kostava St., Tbilisi.
+Stylish cocktail/bar scene in a converted publishing house; ideal for dates.

 Alternative Meeting Places